Power Query Source (Preview)

 Finally, For Authentication Kind, you can select Anonymous/Windows Authentication/Username Password/Key from the dropdown menu, enter the appropriate access credentials, and select the Test Connection button to ensure that Power Query Source has been properly configured.

-Oracle data source can not currently be used, because Oracle ADO.NET driver can not be installed on Azure-SSIS IR, so please install Oracle ODBC driver instead and use ODBC data source to connect to Oracle for now, see ORACLE STANDARD ODBC example in Customizing Azure-SSIS IR article.
+Oracle data source can not currently be used on Azure-SSIS IR, because Oracle ADO.NET driver can not be installed there, so please install Oracle ODBC driver instead and use ODBC data source to connect to Oracle for now, see ORACLE STANDARD ODBC example in Customizing Azure-SSIS IR article.

-Web data source can not currently be used on Azure-SSIS IR with custom setup, so please use it on Azure-SSIS IR without custom setup for now.
+Web data source can not currently be used on Azure-SSIS IR with custom setups, so please use it on Azure-SSIS IR without custom setups for now.

 Learn how to run SSIS packages in the Azure-SSIS IR as first-class activities in ADF pipelines.
 See Execute SSIS Package activity Runtime article.